The Standard Model effective field theory at work: Beyond the Standard Model phenomenology with SMEFT

 To be concrete, we can take a BSM theory containing some heavy particles with masses of order~$\mathcal{O}(\Lambda_\mathrm{BSM})$ that are not accessible at the energies of current experiments.
 We can then match such theory to the SMEFT where the effect of these heavy states is encoded in effective operators.
 In general, not all of the SMEFT operators will be generated by the matching, but only a certain subset.
+For example, a list of all operators that are generated at tree level in all possible BSM scenarios has been worked out in the UV/IR dictionary provided in \cite{deBlas:2017xtg}.
 Consequently, the SMEFT RG~equations~\cite{Jenkins:2013zja,Jenkins:2013wua,Alonso:2013hga} are used to evolve the couplings from the matching scale~$\Lambda_\mathrm{BSM}$ down to the electroweak scale~$\sim m_W$.
 Through this RG~mixing further operators can be generated, that were absent in the matching.
 Then, at the electroweak scale spontaneous symmetry breaking takes place as discussed in Sec.~\ref{sec:EWSB-in-SMEFT}.
 After expanding the Higgs field around its vacuum expectation value, we end up with the SMEFT Lagrangian in the broken phase, invariant under the $\mathrm{SU}(3)_c \times \mathrm{U}(1)_e$ gauge symmetry, and containing only the physical Higgs~$h$ rather than the full Higgs doublet~$H$, which is only present in the unbroken phase above the electroweak scale.
 One can now integrate out the heaviest SM particles, i.e. the top quark~$t$, and the Higgs~$h$, $Z$,~and $W$~boson, to arrive at the~LEFT \cite{Jenkins:2017jig,Dekens:2019ept}.
 Usually EWSB and the matching is performed at the single scale~$\sim m_W$.
 Since the masses of all particles that are integrated out here are very similar, no large logarithms arise even though we choose only a single matching scale.
 Afterwards, the known LEFT~RG equations~\cite{Jenkins:2017dyc} can be used to evolve the theory down to the bottom-quark mass scale~$m_b$.
 Then, if necessary, the $b$~quark can be integrated out, and so on, until one reaches the energy scale of the experimental observables of interest.
 For example, for $B$~physics experiments it is enough to stop the procedure here, but for processes at even lower energies one might require also integrating out, e.g., the charm quark.
 See \cite{Buchalla:1995vs} for an excellent review of the EFTs at the $b$-scale.

 Ultimately one could end up at the QCD confinement scale~$\Lambda_\mathrm{QCD}$, where one matches onto chiral perturbation theory~(ChPT).
 However, due to confinement, in this case the IR~degrees of freedom of~ChPT, i.e. the pions, are not the same as in the EFT above~$\Lambda_\mathrm{QCD}$, where we have the quarks.
 Because of the growth of the strong coupling constant, perturbativity is lost and the matching has to be performed non-perturbatively.
 The discussion of this process is, however, beyond the scope of this review and we refer to \cite{Bernard:2007zu} for further details.